sendevman/NETWorkM/README.md

 ## 📝 License

-NETworkManager is published under the [GNU General Public License v3](https://github.com/BornToBeRoot/NETworkManager/blob/main/LICENSE).
+NETManager is published under the [GNU General Public License v3](https://github.com/sendevman/NETManager/blob/main/LICENSE).

-The licenses of the libraries used can be found [here](https://github.com/BornToBeRoot/NETworkManager/tree/main/Source/NETworkManager.Documentation/Licenses).
+The licenses of the libraries used can be found [here](https://github.com/sendevman/NETManager/tree/main/Source/NETManager.Documentation/Licenses).